Crazy on the Weekend

 Crazy on the Weekend is the sole album by English indie band Sunhouse.

 Working with producer John Reynolds, the band continued their practice of recording outside a studio environment, working in the producer's house in Notting Hill.
 Their acoustic-based songs were augmented by washes of strings and organ, earning comparisons to Nick Drake, Tom Waits and Beth Orton.

-Sinead O'Connor provides backing vocals on the track "Hard Sun".
+Sinéad O'Connor provides backing vocals on the track "Hard Sun".

 Released in March 1998, Crazy on the Weekend had some critical success including a five star review in Uncut.
 It featured in the year end best of lists for Uncut, Les Inrockuptibles (both unordered) and Mojo (#15).
 Despite the critical success, the album sold poorly and the band never recorded again.
 Singer-songwriter Gavin Clark went on to form the band Clayhill and made several guest appearances on recordings by Unkle.
 Clark died in 2015.